DFE-Digital/early-years-foundation-recovery/cms/CONTENTFUL.md

 ## Terminology

 - `CMS`: Content Management System.
+- `ERD`: Entity Relationship Diagram. (tbc in UML)
 - `Space`: The Early Years Recovery content, team management, release schedule, mock data for application test, all exist within a space.
 - `Alias`: Content in environments is accessed using aliases.
 The target an alias points to can be changed.
 We have access to three aliases.
 - `Environment`: Content exists within an environment.
 We have access to four environments.
-- `Content model`: The conceptual entities used to author content.
+- `Content model`: The entities used to author entries.
 Used to define attributes, validations and control the editor interface.
+For example `Training Module`, `Question`
 - `Content`: Instances of a content model.
 Used to create entries.
 - `Master content`: The alias used by the public facing website which links to an environment.
 The environments this can point to can be named, cloned and destroyed by the content team.
 - `Staging content`: An alias linking to an environment that can be used for testing, demoing.
 A potential use for this is when significant changes are made to models and code together.